Consent to the processing of personal data

-Consent is one of the most important elements of the General Data Protection Regulation (GDPR).
-This is because data protection generally prohibits the processing of personal data.
-Unless the processing is permitted by a legal provision.
+The Consent is one of the most important elements of the General Data Protection Regulation (GDPR).
+This is because Data protectionthat the Processing of personal data is prohibited.
+Unless the Processing is permitted by law.
 The most important exceptions can be found in Art.
 6 para.
-1 GDPR - and it is not without reason that consent is mentioned first.
+1 GDPR - and it is not without reason that the Consent is mentioned in first place.

 Consent pursuant to Art.
 4 No. 11 and Art.
 7 GDPR

 According to Art.
 6 para.
-1 lit. a, processing is lawful if the data subject has given their consent to the processing of their personal data for one or more specific purposes.
+1 lit. a, the Processing lawful if the affected Person their Consent to the Processing of the personal data concerning them for one or more specific purposes.

-The requirements for lawful consent are specified in Art.
+The requirements for a lawful Consent are set out in Art.
 4 No. 11 and Art.
-7 GDPR.
+7 GDPR concretized.

 Consent must be given voluntarily

-This means that the data subject must have a genuine and free choice.
-They must be able to refuse or withdraw their consent at any time without any disadvantages - see also recital 42 of the GDPR.
+This means that the affected person must have a genuine and free choice.
+She must have the Consent or revoke it at any time without any disadvantages - see also recital 42 of the GDPR.

-This is generally not the case if the fulfillment of a contract is made dependent on consent to data processing that is not necessary for the fulfillment of the contract (Art.
-7 para.
-4 in conjunction with recital 43 GDPR, prohibition of tying).
+This is generally not the case if the fulfillment of a contract depends on the Consent to data processing that is not necessary for the performance of the contract (Art.
+7 (4) in conjunction with Recital 43 GDPRprohibition of coupling).

-Furthermore, consent is not an effective legal basis if there is a clear imbalance between the data subject and the controller and it is therefore unlikely that consent was given voluntarily.
-An imbalance may exist, for example, vis-à-vis authorities or in the employment relationship vis-à-vis the employer.
+In addition, a Consent does not constitute an effective legal basis if there is a clear imbalance between the data subject and the controller and it is therefore unlikely that the Consent was given voluntarily.
+An imbalance can exist, for example, vis-à-vis authorities or in the employment relationship vis-à-vis the employer.

 Active declaration of intent required

-An unequivocal expression of the data subject's consent to the processing is required.
+It requires an unequivocal expression of will by the person concerned that he or she agrees with the Processing is in agreement.
 The written form is not required.
-The confirming action can also be made electronically, e.g. by "clicking" on a field on the Internet, or verbally.
+The confirming action can also be carried out electronically, e.g. by "clicking" a box on the Internet, or verbally.
 However, active behavior is required.

 Pre-filled boxes or the mere continued use of a service are just as insufficient as scrolling on a website or swiping on a smartphone or tablet.
 According to the European Data Protection Board, this also does not apply to the mere continued use of a service.